 - He can go from feeling fine one minute to feeling like crap the next.
 (If he ever really feels “fine” like you or I do.)

-- He has trouble concentrating and remembering things (what they call “fibro fog”).
+- He has trouble concentrating and remembering things (the fancy name for this is “discognition”; the layman’s name is “brain fog”).

 In spite of all of this, my husband is a saint.
 He’s always thinking of other people, bringing me flowers spontaneously on his way home from work and asking how I slept the night before, even if he’s clearly had a horrible night of it himself.